ASF

 an infusion or bolus entering the central compartment and a single assay reading the central-compartment concentration directly.
 In the notation of [eq:state-eq-linear],

 is Metzler ([metzler]): its only off-diagonal entries, and , are both nonnegative.
-Its columns sum to and ; the first is strictly negative, the elimination rate leaving through the central compartment, and the second is exactly zero, the equality case Section 6 singled out for a compartment that only exchanges and never itself eliminates.
+Its columns sum to and ; the first is strictly negative, the elimination rate leaving through the central compartment, and the second is exactly zero, the equality case Section I.6 singled out for a compartment that only exchanges and never itself eliminates.

 The eigenvalues of follow from its characteristic polynomial, .
 Here and , giving with discriminant , so